saintedlama/passport-local-mongoose/README.md

 ### Options

-When plugging in Passport-Local Mongoose plugin additional options can be provided to configure the hashing algorithm.
+When plugging in Passport-Local Mongoose plugin, additional options can be provided to configure the hashing algorithm.

 ```javascript